coq-tactician/benchmark-system/README.md

   + This software should be installed on all nodes with the same version and in the same location.
 The easiest way to ensure this is using a shared filesystem.
 The alternative is to carefully install the software manually and keep it consistent.
   + A storage location for temporary files is required that has the same path on every node.
-This location is currently assumed **not** to be on a shared filesystem.
+By default it is assumed that this location is not on a shared filesystem.
+This assumption is governed by the `-shared-filesystem` flag.
   + Nodes should be connected to a shared network and be able to communicate with each other over TCP.
   + The system needs the ability to spawn processes on other remote nodes, either through SSH or through commands provided by a HPC cluster orchestrator.